-(m) COVID-19 pandemic
+(I) COVID-19 pandemic

 In January 2020, the Secretary of the U.S. Department of Health and Human Services ("HHS") declared a national public health emergency due to a novel strain of coronavirus ("COVID-19").
 In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic.
-While the Foundation's operations were not significantly impacted by COVID-19 as of and for the year ended June 30, 2020, COVID-19 may have an impact on the Foundation's operations and financial results subsequent to year end that the Foundation is not currently able to quantify.
+While the Foundation's operations were not significantly impacted by COVID-19 as of and for the years ended June 30, 2021 and 2020, COVID-19 may have an impact on the Foundation's operations and financial results subsequent to year end that the Foundation is not currently able to quantify.
 Continuing disruptions to the Foundation's business as a result of COVID-19 could impact its results of operations, financial condition, and cash flows including reductions in contributions and collectibility of unconditional promises to give and potential market value changes in investments and assets whose use is limited.

-(n) Events occurring after reporting date
+(m) Events occurring after reporting date

-The Foundation has evaluated events and transactions that occurred between June 30, 2020 and December 17, 2020, which is the date that the financial statements were available to be issued, for possible recognition or disclosure in the financial statements.
+The Foundation has evaluated events and transactions that occurred between June 30, 2021 and November 30, 2021, which is the date that the financial statements were available to be issued, for possible recognition or disclosure in the financial statements.